Communications vs marketing: Choosing the right master’s for your career goals

-Marketing vs. communications degrees
+Marketing vs. communications master's degrees

 In a marketing master's program, you learn how to reach a specific audience and sell them a product or service.
 In a communications master's program, you learn what to say to both internal and external stakeholders — and how to craft a compelling message.
-While these two disciplines both teach strategic messaging, they serve different purposes and prepare you for different kinds of careers.

 According to the National Center for Education Statistics (NCES), in 2020, the average student budget was $27,919 for communications and journalism master's degrees and $30,111 for business, management, and marketing master's degrees.